hydrusbeta/hay_say_ui/running as server/Readme.md

     ```
     sed -i \"s/ALLOWED_HOSTS = \\['127.0.0.1', 'localhost'\\]/ALLOWED_HOSTS = ['.synthapp.ec2-WWW-XXX-YYY-ZZZ.region.compute.amazonaws.com']/\" website/ponyonline/ponyonline/settings.py &&
     ```
-If you followed the steps in the [Optional Steps](#8-optional-steps) section above to use your own domain, replace the wildcards with your own domain name instead.
+If you followed the steps in the [optional step to use your own domain name](#use-your-own-domain-name), replace the wildcards with your own domain name instead.

 ## 10. Download character models